 Comporta.biz provides the visiting tourist or resident the required information to navigate this exclusive estate, referred to locally as the “Herdade da Comporta.”

-Although, Comporta is the name of one of the villages within the estate, it is also used to refer to the entire area which covers an expanse of some 14,500 hectares and has helped tourism spread to local towns and villages including nearby Melides, Grandola and Alcacer do Sal.
+Although, Comporta is the name given to the main village within the estate, it is also used to refer to the entire area which covers an expanse of some 14,500 hectares and has helped tourism spread to local towns and villages including nearby Melides, Grandola and Alcacer do Sal.

 Comporta is located on the Atlantic Coast and offers some of the best beaches in Portugal which meander for fifty kilometres from Troia at the northern tip of the Peninsula down to Melides village, encapsulating the Sado Estuary and nature reserve along the Litoral Alentejo.

 The course sand is golden, whilst the backdrop of dunes includes hilly mounds with indigenous vegetation and small sandy cliffs that are beautiful to the eye and reflect a reddened glow on sunny days.

 Information on the best restaurants in Comporta including their street address and telephone number, as well as brief details on the available gastronomy.
 Comporta is famous for her rice dishes, locally caught Atlantic Ocean fish and shell fish and organically bred cattle, goat, chicken, lamb and black pork.

 Specialities of the area include grilled fish, boiled cod, stews and a plethora of grilled meats all served with regional wines from the Alentejo including full bodied red and refreshingly chilled white and green wine.

 Part of the “Family Estate” Herdade da Comporta